Saxilby: Bus

 The 77 Service is operated by PC Coaches of Lincoln and the remainder of the bus routes are operated by Stagecoach PLC.

+Railway

 Saxilby railway station, on the Doncaster to Lincoln Line, is situated close to the centre of the village, having originally been built by the Great Northern and Great Eastern Joint Railway.
 Train services are provided by Northern Rail which provides trains running between Lincoln, Sheffield, and Leeds.
-East Midlands Railways provides a train service running between Doncaster and Peterborough.
+East Midlands Railways provides a train service running between Doncaster and Lincoln.
 Connections to the East Coast Mainline are via Retford Station on the Lincoln to Sheffield line.
 Car parking is free at this station and a self-service ticket machine is located on Platform 1.

 Education

 Saxilby has its own primary school, Saxilby Church of England Primary School, which received an overall judgement of Good on their 2023 Ofsted inspection.
 A number of secondary schools are located nearby, such as the Queen Elizabeth's High School in Gainsborough, Lincoln Castle Academy on Riseholme Road, Lincoln Christ's Hospital School on Wragby Road in Lincoln, all of which receive children from the village.
 There are two private preschool nurseries.